chetanbg1/cbg-aws/README.md

 Amazon Elastic Kubernetes Service (Amazon EKS)
 --
-Amazon Elastic Kubernetes Service (Amazon EKS)(opens in a new tab) is a fully managed service that you can use to run Kubernetes on AWS.
+Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed service that you can use to run Kubernetes on AWS.

-Kubernetes(opens in a new tab) is open-source software that enables you to deploy and manage containerized applications at scale.
+Kubernetes is open-source software that enables you to deploy and manage containerized applications at scale.
 A large community of volunteers maintains Kubernetes, and AWS actively works together with the Kubernetes community.
 As new features and functionalities release for Kubernetes applications, you can easily apply these updates to your applications managed by Amazon EKS. here we have to maintain the cluster - where we have the nodes conatining the microservices.

 AWS Fargate